 Supplies / Materials

-You can use any hook and yarn to crochet chains, so practice with whatever you have on hand.
+You can use any hook and yarn to crochet chain stitches, so practice with whatever you have on hand.
 If you’re following along in the Newbie Series, you can use either your worsted weight acrylic yarn or your worsted weight cotton yarn.

 Here’s a video to show you how to crochet starting chains.
 It reviews a lot of the information found in this post (like abbreviations and parts of a chain).

-Chains start off with a slip knot.
-It’s weird to write out the instructions, but hopefully the images will clarify the description.
+In crochet, starting chains start off with a slip knot.
+The written instructions for a slipknot are tricky, but hopefully the images will clarify the description.

-- Flip the two fingers 180* clockwise, in order to twist the “D” (this will make an “X” in the center)
+• Flip the two fingers 180 degrees clockwise, in order to twist the “D” (this will make an “X” in the center)

-- Pull it through, tighten, and insert your crochet hook
+• Pull it the tail through, tighten it up, and insert your crochet hook

 There are LOTS of ways to hold your yarn, but traditionally, it’s held in your nondominant hand.
 I actually hold both my yarn and my hook in my right hand, which is atypical.
 I’ve crocheted “the right way” in this series.